constcut/aurals/README.md

 https://github.com/berndporr/iir1

-* Wavelib - wavelet library (currently turned of, but library is in the repo)
+* Wavelib - wavelet library (currently turned off, but library is in the repo)

 https://github.com/rafat/wavelib

 All libraries have permissive license, that help use same license for this project.

+## Icons

+All icons used in current version are taken from icons8 site!